Alcohol Poisoning Deaths Are Occurring at an Alarming Rate

 The New York Times’ health page lists the difference between alcoholism and alcohol abuse:

-In addition to the possibility of alcohol poisoning, binge drinkers could also compromise their immune systems, putting themselves at a higher risk for developing pneumonia and infection, according to researchers at the Loyola University Chicago Stritch School of Medicine.
+In addition to the possibility of alcohol poisoning, binge drinkers could also compromise their immune systems, putting themselves at greater risk of developing pneumonia and infection, according to researchers at the Loyola University Chicago Stritch School of Medicine.

 “The study makes the point that one episode of this type of drinking can certainly be disruptive in your immune system and potentially lead to problems,” said the study’s lead Dr. Majid Afshar Afshar.